 Five ways to use Powertex Universal Medium

-Here are five ways that I have used Powertex universal medium to create my own art.
+Here are five ways that I have used Powertex Universal Medium to create my own art.

 Powertex works great as a binder for texture mediums.
-Mix in or coat natural materials such as 3d sand, cotton balls or Stone Art to create different textures for structured art.
+Mix in natural materials such as 3d sand, fibres or Stone Art to create different textures for structured art.

-Build up layers of heavy materials by coating each piece with Powertex before putting into place.
-Construct mixed media art with fabric, mdf and chipboard, cork, card and metal embellishments.
+Build up layers of heavy materials by coating each piece with Powertex before putting it into place.
+Construct mixed media art with fabric, wood, cork, card and metal embellishments.